 - Using a food processor, add the flour, sugar, salt, nutmeg, and cubed butter.
 Pulse until the butter creates fine crumbs.
 Transfer into a medium-size bowl and add the oats and almonds.
 Stir to combine

 - Using the largest hole of the grater box, Butter must be kept whole and at least in the freeze for 30 minutes.
-Grated using the large hole.
-Add with the rest of the ingredients and stir to fully combine.
+Grate using the large hole.
+Add the rest of the ingredients and stir to fully combine using your clean fingers.

 - Combine the rhubarb and strawberry in a large bowl.
 In another bowl, combine tapioca, corn starch, sugar, and lemon zest, whisk to combine then add with the fruits and stir to incorporate.

 - Pour the filling into the prepared pie crust.
 Generously scatter the toppings.
 Place pie at the bottom shelf of the oven and bake for 50 minutes or until the pie is bubbling and the toppings are nicely brown.